G1OJS/SARK100-Firmware/TO DO & IDEAS.md

   - User choice of VSWR threshold
   - Investigate cal which includes reactive loads - does it help?
   - Make use of sine fitting to Va and Vz for cable measurement?
 Can we measure cable loss?
+  -

+Bigger Ideas
+ - Convert to WSPR beacon or FT8 transceiver or beacon